thorstone25/qups/README.md

 * [USTB](https://www.ustb.no/citation/)

 ## Parallel Processing with External Packages
-Some QUPS methods, including most simulation and beamforming methods, can be parallelized natively by specifying a `parcluster` or launching a `parallel.ProcessPool` or a `parallel.ThreadPool`.
+Some QUPS methods, including most simulation and beamforming methods, can be parallelized natively by specifying a `parcluster` or launching a `parallel.ProcessPool` or  ideally a `parallel.ThreadPool`.
 However, restrictions apply.

-Workers in a `parallel.ThreadPool` cannot call mex functions, use GUIs or user inputs, or perform any file operations (reading or writing).
+Workers in a `parallel.ThreadPool` cannot call mex functions, use GUIs or user inputs, or perform any file operations (reading or writing) [before R2024a](https://www.mathworks.com/help/parallel-computing/release-notes.html#mw_c7230d70-f9e0-4600-8c6b-3e47ed5396c2).
 Workers in a `parallel.ProcessPool` or `parcluster` do not have these restrictions, but tend to be somewhat slower and require much more memory.
 All workers are subject to [race conditions](https://en.wikipedia.org/wiki/Race_condition).

 Removing race conditions and inaccesible functions in the extension packages will enable native parallelization.
-The patches described below are applied automatically with the "patch" task via buildtool.
+The patches described below are applied automatically with the "[patch](https://github.com/thorstone25/qups/edit/main/README.md#matlab-r2023b--git)" task via buildtool.
 Otherwise, you will need to apply the patches manually to enable parallelization.

 ### [FieldII](https://www.field-ii.dk/)
 FieldII uses [mex](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) functions for all calls, which requires file I/O. This **cannot** be used with a `parallel.ThreadPool`, but can easily be used with a `parallel.ProcessPool` or `parcluster`.

 ###  [k-Wave](http://www.k-wave.org/index.php) (with binaries)
-To enable simulating multiple transmits simultaneously using k-Wave binaries, the temporary filename race condition in `kspaceFirstOrder3DC.m` must be removed.
+To enable simulating multiple transmits simultaneously using k-Wave binaries, the temporary filename race condition in `kspaceFirstOrder3DC.m` must be remedied.
 Edit `kspaceFirstOrder3DC.m` and look for an expression setting the temporary folder `data_path = tempdir`.
 Replace this with `data_path = tempname; mkdir(data_path);` to create a new temporary directory for each worker.
 You may also want to delete this folder after the temporary files are deleted.
 Record a variable `new_path = true;` if a new directory was created, and place `if new_path, rmdir(data_path); end` at the end of the function.
 Otherwise, the temporary drive is cleared when the system reboots.